gamesmiths-guild/forge-godot/README.md

 ### Requirements

-- Godot 4.x with C# support.
+- Godot 4.4 or later with .NET support.
 - .NET SDK 8.0 or later.

 ### Steps